Borovno: Geography

 Borovno is located about 24 km southeast of Plzeň.
-The western part of the municipal territory with the village lies in the Švihov Highlands, but most of the territory lies in the forested landscape of the Brdy Highlands.
+The western part of the municipal territory with the village lies in the Švihov Highlands, but most of the territory of Borovno lies in a forested landscape of the Brdy Highlands.
 The highest point is at 645 m above sea level.
 The Bradava Stream flows along the southern municipal border and supplies three small fishponds.

 History

-Borovno was founded in the 14th century at the latest, during the settlement of the area by the lords of Rožmitál.
+Borovno was founded in the 14th century at the latest, during the settlement of the area by the Lords of Rožmitál.
 Later it was merged with the Mirošov estate and from 1616, it was part of the Spálené Poříčí estate.
 The greatest development of Borovno occurred at the end of the 18th century, when smelters were established in the vicinity of the village.
 In the early 19th century, the development ended.

 In 1945, at the end of World War II, Borovno was liberated by American troops who stopped their advance here.
 From 1968 to 1990, a military base of the Warsaw Pact armies was located in the territory of Borovno.

 From 1980 to 1990, Borovno was merged with the town of Spálené Poříčí.
-Since 1 September 1990, the municipality has been separate again.
+Since 1 September 1990, the municipality has been independent again.